 The more a business grows and the more customers it gets, the harder it becomes to keep track of all the important data.
 A simple excel or Google spreadsheet, while very useful in the very beginning, stops being so after a while.

 Instead, you need something with more ability to manage your data about leads and customers.
 That way, you will be much better equipped to communicate with customers and

 deliver what they want.
 This is because of the simple fact that you have their data neatly organized right in front of you.

-A Customer Relationship Management Solution Will Help You Better Qualify Your Leads
+2. A Customer Relationship Management Solution Helps You Better Qualify Your Leads

 A good CRM software is a truly special boon for the sales team.
 Qualifying leads is often a hit or miss for many small businesses.
 One statistic, according to Marketing Insider Group, claims that only as few as 5-10% of “qualified” leads successfully convert into sales for marketers.